martinky24/WebsiteSecurity/Vulnerabilities/xmlexternalentity.md

 ## How We Patched it

-This vulnerability was difficult to exploit.
-Most of the javascript XML parser available have removed the parser ability to expand unknown external entities which prevents the vulnerability.
+This vulnerability was difficult to exploit; Most of the javascript XML parser libraries available have removed the ability to expand unknown external entities which prevents the vulnerability.
 In the insecure portion of our website we artificially expand the external entities to demonstrate the vulnerability on top of using a 3rd party XML parser.
 In the secure portion of the website we just use the 3rd party parser independently.